boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/doughnut-chart.md

 **Padding**

 This allows you to customize the padding of the widget container if the **Auto Padding** is disabled.
-Value can be between 0 and 25.
+The value can be between 0 and 25.

 ### Show Border